Xianjun Dong, PhD

 Dr. Dong’s NIH biosketch can be downloaded here.

 Xiaoqi "Ava" Li

 Xiaoqi Li is a Research Assistant in the Hub.
 She received bachelor’s degrees in applied mathematics and computer science from the University of Wisconsin-Madison in 2020.
 Xiaoqi is interested in solving biomedical problems using her skillsets in computer science and mathematics.
-She developped an R shiny application for power analysis (http://xiaoqil.shinyapps.io/powerEQTL) in one months and is now participating in two exciting projects about COVID-19 genomics and PD brain imaging.
+She developed an R shiny application for power analysis (http://xiaoqil.shinyapps.io/powerEQTL) in one months and is now participating in two exciting projects about COVID-19 genomics and PD imaging genetics.

 Ariela Buxbaum Grice is a Research Assistant in the Hub.
 She recent graduated from Connecticut College, where she majored in biological sciences, with a minor concentration in studio art.
 She has worked in neuropsychiatric research labs, including labs at UCSD and Mount Sinai, primarily working in the area of molecular genetics.
 She is interested in working with “big data”– particularly differential expression analyses for neuropsychiatric disorders.